batrudinych/s3-redeploy/README.md

 ```
 *Optional.* Sets `Cache-Control: max-age=X` for uploaded files.
 Must be passed in seconds.
 By default nothing is set.

+A simple lightweight validation process is implemented, but it is still possible to pass arguments in wrong format, e.g. `--file-name` is not checked against regex.

 ## Backgorund

 Package provides an ability to sync a local folder with an Amazon S3 bucket and create an invalidation for a CloudFront distribution.
 Extremely helpful if you use S3 bucket as a hosting for your website.